publiccodenet/about/activities/member-relations/index.md

 This stage is over when both parties agree on the '[Founding Membership Proposal](founding-membership-proposal.md)'.

-This stage may include a '[founding membership workshop}](founding-membership-workshop.md)'.
+This stage may include a [founding membership workshop](founding-membership-workshop.md).

 ## 3. Founding membership contract